Frequently Asked Questions

 Open tool

-Because there are not exactly 4 weeks in every month.
-There are 52 weeks in a year and 12 months, so the average month is 52 ÷ 12 ≈ 4.333 weeks.
-Multiplying weekly pay by 4.333 gives a more accurate monthly figure than just multiplying by 4.
+Because not every month has exactly 4 weeks.
+There are 52 weeks in a year and 12 months, so the average month is closer to 4.333 weeks.
+Multiplying by 4.333 instead of 4 gives you a more accurate monthly figure.

 Use 52 for a standard full-year calculation.
 If you take unpaid leave or work seasonally, reduce the weeks accordingly.
 For example, if you take 2 weeks of unpaid leave, use 50 weeks to get your actual annual earnings.